osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 **Warnings:**

   - You cannot add configurations manually because some parameters are stored to disk encrypted.
 You must use the REST endpoints to add/edit configurations.
 For additional endpoints, see [REST URLs](#rest-urls).

-  - If configuring the facets separately,`EgressEndpoints`, `Schedules`, and `DataSelectors` must be configured before they are referenced in `EgressConfigurations`.

   - If you delete or remove an egress configuration and then recreate it with `Backfill` set to `true`, duplicate data will appear on any stream that was previously egressed successfully.
 New streams will not see duplicate data.